At the time of our last full, published article, 20 of the 64 plumbing

 Negotiate for the best possible warranty.
 On any remodeling job, obtain

-at least a one-year written warranty on materials and workmanship.
-(You
+a written warranty on materials and workmanship for at least one year.

-might even be able to get one for a repair job if you explain that other
+(You might even be able to get one for a repair job if you explain that

 For a major remodeling job, request inclusion of an arbitration clause

 in your contract.
-While this request might put some companies off, a company
+While this request might put off some companies, a company

 accustomed to doing sizable jobs will see it as a possible cost-saver for